unt-libraries/untl-metadata-documentation/docs/guides/quick-start-guide.rst

 Formatting Information
 ======================

-* If you are working on items created at UNT, read the full guidelines for this field on the Degree Information page.
+* If you are working on items created at UNT, read the full guidelines for this field on the :doc: `Degree Information </fields/degree> page.

 ####